alanfrancis765/alanfrancis765.github.io/README.md

 ## 📝 Author and details:

--Hi this is Alan Francis I am an AIML student.
--This project is licensed under the [MIT License].
--If you have any questions or suggestions, feel free to contact me at [alanfrancis347@gmail.com](mailto:alanfrancis347@gmail.com).
--Thank you for checking out the NASA Exoplanet Detection System!
+-Hi this is Alan Francis I am a AIML student at Marian College of Engineering.
+This project is licensed under the [MIT License].
+If you have any questions or suggestions, feel free to contact me at [alanfrancis347@gmail.com](mailto:alanfrancis347@gmail.com).
+Thank you for checking out the NASA Exoplanet Detection System!
 I hope this tool is helpful for your exoplanet research and exploration.